TuesdayHat/ZooTracker/ReadMe.md

   * ```npm install```
   * ```bower install```
   * ```gulp build```
-* open the Build folder, and open index.html in your browser
+* open index.html in your browser

 ## To Do
 * make list of animals a bit more readable (thinking split into 2 columns)